Will Purdue cover the spread vs. Marquette? Betting Trends, Record ATS

 Purdue vs. Marquette: Betting Trends, Record ATS, Home/Road Splits - November 22

-The No. 2 Purdue Boilermakers (5-0) bring a five-game win streak into a road matchup with the No. 4 Marquette Golden Eagles (5-0), winners of five straight as well.
-The Golden Eagles are underdogs by 3.5 points in the contest, which begins at 5:00 PM ET (on ESPN) on Wednesday, November 22, 2023.
-The matchup's point total is set at 143.5.
+The No. 2 Purdue Boilermakers (5-0) will look to extend a five-game winning streak when they visit the No. 4 Marquette Golden Eagles (5-0) at 5:00 PM ET on Wednesday, November 22, 2023 as 3.5-point favorites.
+The Golden Eagles have also won five games in a row.
+The over/under for the matchup is 141.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!